Alaminos Cathedral: History

 In 1743, the Zambal pioneers settled in what is now the seaside barangay Baleyadaan of Alaminos, with the settlement named after their leader Suyang.
 There, they built houses and a chapel dedicated to Saint Joseph.
 Due to the frequent typhoons, they resettled to the wide plains southwest of their previous area and named it Casboran, in reference to the plants abundant in their new settlement.
 A continued increase in population led into the creation of a new local government with its church and convent being constructed in 1768.
 A disagreement in town leadership led to the burning of the whole town including the church, with its residents fleeing in all directions.
 Survivors of the fire resettled some 5 km from the sea and was called Salapsap or Zarapzap.

-The Augustinian Recollects, who are in charge of the area, then formally established a parish, with Fr.
-Toribio Raymundo as the first parish priest who would go on to serve from 1778 until 1815.
+The Augustinian Recollects, who are in charge of the area, then formally established a parish, with Toribio Raymundo as the first parish priest who would go on to serve from 1778 until 1815.
 In 1834, the church was charred again.
-It was then reconstructed under the helm of Fr.
-Manuel Busqueto from 1837 to 1849.
-The architect-engineer Maestro Cenon, who also designed the church of Aguilar, was tapped by Fr.
-Busqueto to design the church of Sarapsap.
+It was then reconstructed under the helm of Manuel Busqueto from 1837 to 1849.
+The architect-engineer Maestro Cenon, who also designed the church of Aguilar, was tapped by Busqueto to design the church of Sarapsap.
 The entire town was told to contribute in rebuilding the church.
-Fr.
 Busqueto died after 16 years of being Sarapsap's parish priest.

-From 1849 to 1878, Fr.
-Jose Tornos continued the rebuilding of the new church.
+From 1849 to 1878, Jose Tornos continued the rebuilding of the new church.
 In 1857, the church was inaugurated built with stone walls, nipa roofing, a tabernacle and a niche for the church's patron, Saint Joseph.
 In 1860, Juan Alaminos y Vivar visited the town and in 1873, the town's name was changed into Alaminos in honor of the governor-general of the Philippines.